-- Continue to support and implement the objectives, policies, and recommendations in the RASAP. - Continue to monitor the tourism market and develop strategies to increase tourism in non-summer months. - Plan for and invest in public amenities and facilities that will attract tourists and residents to the Central Beach district.
+- Continue to support and implement the objectives, policies, and recommendations in the RASAP. - Continue to monitor the tourism market and develop strategies to increase tourism in non-summer months. - Plan for and invest in public amenities and facilities that will attract tourists and residents to the Resort Area.

-- Implement recommendations from the 2024 Virginia Beach Housing Study. - Use Place Type guidelines to increase the diversity of housing and the number of affordable homes in Resort Area Centers. - Update zoning regulations to simplify the review of affordable housing development in Coastal communities.
+- Implement recommendations adopted by City Council from the 2024 Virginia Beach Housing Study. - Use Place Type guidelines to increase the diversity of housing and the number of affordable homes in Resort Area Centers. - Update zoning regulations to simplify the review of attainable housing development in Coastal communities.